UCSD-ECEMAE-148/ECE-MAE148-Team12-WI26/README.md

 <hr>

 ## Challenges
-* Struggled a good amount of time to figure out the delay bwteen IMU and Donkeycar environment
+* Struggled a good amount of time to figure out the delay between IMU and Donkeycar environment

 <hr>